Hungry-munk/odin-recepies/README.md

 about the actuall prject Im going to breeze through them as I havve done them in the past.

 good luck future me!

+get coding...

+from your favouriote person,
+Arsam ;)